Important Aspects to Managing Data

 NSF Public Access Repository

 The NSF Public Access Repository (NSF-PAR) is the designated repository where NSF-funded investigators deposit peer-reviewed, published journal articles and juried conference papers.
 NSF-PAR also provides search mechanisms to enable you to find and use these articles and papers.
-Download FAQ’s on NSF-PAR (PDF).
+View NSF's Frequently Asked Questions (FAQs) for Public Access.

 iii.
 University ScholarWorks Repository